solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 The [Azure Architecture center] provides many different examples of how to create different architectures.
-Although some of them utilize other database persistence technologies, these could easily be substituted with Azure Database for MySQL.
+Although some of them utilize other database persistence technologies, these could easily be substituted with Azure Database for MySQL - Flexible Server.

 ## Sample architectures